 - Soft tissue injuries including lacerations, cuts, bruises, and scars

 - Fractures and broken bones

 - Wrongful death

 Nearly every type of motorcycle accident is a result of a distracted or drunk driver, by a motorist who cuts off the motorcyclist or is traveling at too fast to speed to see the biker.
 Other serious or fatal motorcycle accidents involve drivers running a red light or quickly changing lanes without yielding the right of way of the biker.

 Hiring an Elgin Motorcycle Accident Attorney

-Often times, juries and claims adjusters have an unfair bias against the motorcycle rider who is often painted as being dangerous or reckless.
+Often, juries and claims adjusters have an unfair bias against the motorcycle rider who is often painted as being dangerous or reckless.
 Because of that, many motorcycle victims will hire our reputable law firm that specializes in these types of cases.
-The motorcycle accident attorneys at Rosenfeld Injury Lawyers have effective reliable tools for combating the negative stereotypes of motorcycle riders.
+The motorcycle accident attorneys at Rosenfeld Injury Lawyers have useful, reliable tools for combating the negative stereotypes of motorcycle riders.